Turkish Boxing Chief Slams London Olympic Event Over Coronavirus - UrduPoint

 "The International Olympic Committee Boxing Task Force and the local committee in London -- responsible for the organisation -- acted as if nothing happened rather than postpone the tournament over coronavirus while every corner of the world has been on fire since December," Eyup Gozgec, president of the Turkish Boxing Federation, told AFP in a phone interview.

-The Boxing Road to Tokyo event started on Saturday and was scheduled to run until Tuesday behind closed doors.
-But it was suspended after three days over growing coronavirus fears.
+The Boxing Road to Tokyo event started on Saturday March 14 and was scheduled to run until Tuesday Match 24 behind closed doors.
+But it was suspended after just three days over growing coronavirus fears.

 Gozgec, who is also the vice-president of the European Boxing Confederation, said his team went to London on March 11 to prepare for the tournament but found no protective measures in place at their hotel or elsewhere.